There are many types of aid, grants, money, and scholarships available to qualifying students at Lake Washington Institute of Technology (LWTech).

 Most scholarships attract more applicants than there are awards, so it is important to make sure you meet the scholarship criteria before you apply.
 Advice for making your scholarship applications the best they can be is available through our scholarship essay "Do's and Don'ts" below.

 Work-Study is a form of financial aid that enables you to earn income to help meet your educational costs.
+Unlike other forms of financial aid, Work-Study must be earned through working a job.
 Work-Study positions should relate to the student's program of study.
 Participants have the opportunity to gain work experience and marketable skills, explore possible career opportunities, make new contacts that may later become valuable references for future employment, and reduce loan indebtedness for college expenses.

 Employees in Work-Study can work up to 19 hours per week while classes are in session.
 During quarterly breaks however, students may work up to 40 hours per week (if requested by their supervisor) as long as they have a Work-Study award remaining from the previous quarter.

-Students are notified in their financial aid award letter.
+Students are notified in their financial aid offer letter.
 Work-Study is awarded on a "funds available" basis.
+Students will also receive a separate Work-Study offer letter detailing the next steps to participate in the Work-Study program.

-Work-Study job opportunities are posted through the Employment Resource Center.
-There are many on-campus openings and off-campus opportunities available in most career fields.
+Work-Study job opportunities are posted through Handshake.
+There are many on-campus openings and off-campus opportunities available in many career fields.

 This loan requires unmet need.
 No interest is charged while the student is in school at least half time.